-2019 Marmoset Community White Paper
+2021 Marmoset Community White Paper

 The core mission of the National Institute of Mental Health (NIMH) is to transform the understanding and treatment of mental illness through basic and clinical research.
-Traditionally, research funded by the NIMH has taken advantage of three main species namely the mouse, the macaque monkey, and the human.
+Traditionally, research funded by the NIMH has taken advantage of three main species - namely the mouse, the macaque monkey, and the human.
 This combination has led to a series of important discoveries that has gradually expanded our understanding of how the brain supports a range of higher cognitive processes.
-However, progress towards understanding and treating mental health and behavioral disorders has slowed, marking the need for a substantial paradigm shift in the scientific approach toward more humanrelevant experimental-models.
-The common marmoset (Callithrix jacchus) has emerged as a powerful nonhuman primate model for neuroscience, owing to several advantages for research related the goals of the NIMH.
-Research with marmosets, for example, has broadened the range of experimental paradigms used to study primate brain mechanisms of cognition, including those whose failure underlies common mental disorders.
-Furthermore, marmosets retain highly complex primate behavior and prefrontal cortex functions, rendering them a promising model of human brain function.
-In addition, with the relative ease of breeding marmosets in captivity, they are an ideal primate in which to develop and implement modern gene-editing technologies.
-The combination of these factors underlies the enormous promise of marmosets for bridging the gap between molecular and genetic approaches, systems neuroscience, and drug discovery for mental health diseases.

-The marmoset brain shares many of the unique primate specializations evident in humans, thus offering the opportunity to expand our understanding of brain function relevant to human mental health and disease.
-Furthermore, new experimental opportunities are rooted in marmosets' gregarious social behavior, which, together with their relative ease in handling and breeding, invite investigation into interactive and developmental aspects of primate cognition.
+However, progress towards understanding and treating mental health and behavioral disorders has slowed, marking the need for a substantial paradigm shift in the scientific approach toward more human-relevant experimental-models.
+The recent emphasis on the common marmoset as a promising model for neuroscience heralds a broadening of experimental paradigms to study brain mechanisms of cognition, including those whose failure underlies prevalent mental disorders.
+Traditionally, research in cognitive neuroscience has also taken advantage of the three aforementioned main species: the mouse, the macague monkey, and the human.
+This has led to a series of important discoveries, gradually transforming our understanding of how the brain supports a range of higher cognitive processes.
+The marmoset adds new and important dimensions to our understanding of brain function, with great relevance to mental health and disease within an animal model whose brain shares many of its primate specializations with the human.
+Importantly, new experimental opportunities are rooted in marmosets' gregarious social behavior, which, together with their relative ease in breeding and handling, invite investigation into interactive and developmental aspects of primate cognition.
 Marmosets are particularly well suited for studying the brain in paradigms involving interactive social behavior.
-Several aspects of their behavior resemble that of humans, including their cooperative foraging and defense, reciprocal communication, and biparental rearing of offspring.
-The marmoset's brain shares many of its primate features with the human brain, including specializations for social perception and vocal communication.
-These scientific factors - together with practical considerations such as the relative ease in breeding and handling marmosets compared to macaques - opens the door to a range of naturalistic experimental paradigms.
+Several aspects of their behavior closely resemble that of humans, including their cooperative foraging and defense, reciprocal communication, and allomaternal rearing of offspring.
+The marmoset brain shares many of its primate features with the human brain, including specializations for social perception and vocal communication.
+These scientific factors, together with practical considerations such as the relative ease in breeding and handling marmosets compared to macaques, opens the door to a range of naturalistic experimental paradigms.
 Recent advances in miniaturization and telemetry make it possible to measure and manipulate brain circuits during natural social exchanges, such as affiliative, competitive, and reproductive behaviors.
 Further, the marmoset is an ideal species for studying mechanisms of prenatal and postnatal brain development relevant to mental illness.
 Similar to other primates, marmoset brain development diverges from other mammals by the inclusion of additional zones of neural progenitors, the preservation of neural stem cells after birth, and an unusually protracted childhood during which the brain matures slowly amid abundant social experience.
-The systematic investigation into the anatomy and physiology of primate brain development and its bearing on cognition - from the cellular and molecular processes in the embryo to the brain's circuit development during critical periods in early life - requires high level control over a species' reproductive biology, breeding, rearing, and weaning.
+The systematic investigation into the anatomy and physiology of primate brain development and its bearing on cognition, from the cellular and molecular processes in the embryo to the brain's circuit development during critical periods in early life, requires a high degree of control over a species' reproductive biology, breeding, rearing, and weaning.
 Marmosets breed easily in captivity and can be housed in multigenerational families that cooperate in the rearing of infants.
-Moreover, marmosets exhibit routine twinning, typically with two reproductive cycles each year and offspring reaching sexual maturity at the age of eighteen months.
+Moreover, marmosets exhibit routine twinning, typically with two reproductive cycles each year, with offspring reaching sexual maturity at the age of eighteen months.
 Together, these factors provide a much needed opportunity to study unique features of primate brain development whose failure is suspected to be at the core of psychiatric disorders.